 Through their wise words and living examples, they teach their children to treat all living beings with respect, love, kindness, and compassion.
 And they help them understand that just as their parents are worthy of their love and affection, so is the whole world.

 “How far you go in life depends on your being tender with the young, compassionate with the aged, sympathetic with the striving and tolerant of the weak and strong.
 Because someday in your life you will have been all of these.” ~ George Washington Carver

 11. Great parents encourage their children to honor their authenticity.

 They encourage their children to honor their authenticity and uniqueness.
 To stay true to themselves at all times and to never trim themselves to suit those around them – even if that means “offending” some people.

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” ~ Ralph Waldo Emerson

-Great parents know that all the wisdom and all the treasures that exist in this world can’t even compare with the knowledge, insights, wisdom and the many treasures that are hidden within each and every one of us.
-And that is why they are constantly reminding their children to look within.
+Because they know that all the wisdom of this world – with its many rewards and treasures, can’t even compare with the wisdom and the many treasures that are hidden within each and every one of us, great parents encourage their children to seek the wisdom and teachings of their Soul.
 To ask more of themselves than they ask of those around them.
-To listen to the teaching of their Soul more then they listen to the teachings of those around them.
+And to trust the Wisdom of their Soul more than they trust the wisdom of the world around them.

 “I have been a seeker and I still am, but I stopped asking the books and the stars.
 I started listening to the teaching of my Soul.” ~ Rumi